alonamar/Computer-Vision/Object Tracking and Detection/README.md

 ### Description

-In this problem set you are going to implement tracking methods for image sequences and videos.
-The main algorithms you will be using are the Kalman and Particle Filters.
+Implementing tracking methods for image sequences and videos.
+The main algorithms used are the Kalman and Particle Filters.

-### Instructions

-See this assignment's Piazza post.